Boric acid: Medical

 Boric acid can be used as an antiseptic for minor burns or cuts and is sometimes used in salves and dressings, such as boracic lint.
 Boric acid is applied in a very dilute solution as an eye wash.
-Dilute boric acid can be used as a vaginal douche to treat bacterial vaginosis due to excessive alkalinity, as well as candidiasis due to non-albicans candida.
+Boric acid vaginal suppositories can be used for recurrent candidiasis due to non-albicans candida as a second line treatment when conventional treatment has failed.
+It is less effective than conventional treatment overall.
 Boric acid largely spares lactobacilli within the vagina.
-As TOL-463, it is under development as an intravaginal medication for the treatment of bacterial vaginosis and vulvovaginal candidiasis.
+As TOL-463, it is under development as an intravaginal medication for the treatment for vulvovaginal candidiasis.

 As an antibacterial compound, boric acid can also be used as an acne treatment.
-It is also used as prevention of athlete's foot, by inserting powder in the socks or stockings.
+It is also used to prevent athlete's foot, by inserting powder in the socks or stockings.
 Various preparations can be used to treat some kinds of otitis externa (ear infection) in both humans and animals.
 The preservative in urine sample bottles in the UK is boric acid.

 Boric acid solutions used as an eye wash or on abraded skin are known to be toxic, particularly to infants, especially after repeated use; this is because of its slow elimination rate.